dennisgsmith/MDVaccineWatch/index.md

 I redesigned the scheduler process to include a handful of functions that retrieve the data via HTTP requests and JSON queries, storing the data collected in an AWS S3 bucket and PostgreSQL Database.
 Once the CSV data is transformed and uploaded to the S3 bucket, it can be retrieved to use with the Dash app for OLTP (*Online Transactional Processing*).
 The data stored in the PostgreSQL Database can be used for archival and anaylsis, OLAP (*Online Analytical Processing*).

 ![Alt](images/MDVaccineWatch_prod1-5.png)

-*An  entity relation diagram to help visualize the architecture*
+*Creating an entity relation diagram to helped to visualize the architecture*

 The functions are then called in main.py, the entrypoint for the scheduler process.